cultpenguin/sippi-all/doc/Algorithms/chapSnesim/mps_snesim_tree-with-varying-template.rst

 can be found at
 https://github.com/ergosimulation/mpslib/tree/master/examples/2D/varying_template.

-The following figure show the result of 2D unconditional simualtion using different template sizes.
+The following figure show the result of 2D unconditional simulation using different template sizes.
 The red line in the top of the figures represent the CPU time needed to generate the different realizations: